Join the Largest Ostomy Community

 I had an ileostomy over a week ago.
-I still can't figure out which bag to use to get a good fit and avoid leaks.
-The skin around my stoma is raw and it hurts so badly.
-I've been using stoma powder, but is there anything else I can use to heal this?
+I still can't figure out what bag to use to get a good fit and not leak.
+The skin around my stoma is raw and it hurts so bad.
+I've been using stoma powder but is there anything else I can use to heal this?
 I'm in so much pain.

 Could be you aren't fitted well.
-May the opening is two wide.
+Maybe the opening is too wide.

-I remember when my skin was raw, I'd put a piece of syran wrap (the clear plastic wrap).
-I'd cut to the actual size and shape of my stoma.
+I remember when my skin was raw, I'd put a piece of saran wrap (the clear plastic wrap).
+I'd cut it to the actual size and shape of my stoma.
 I'd cover the raw skin with a healing protective powder or whatever you use.

-place the clear plastic wrap around my stoma.
+Place the clear plastic wrap around my stoma.
 Then, complete adhering the face to your stoma as usual.
-If you can, use a belt to keep it all taunt.
+If you can, use a belt to keep it all taut.

-You'd be surprised how quickly you skin will heal.
+You'd be surprised how quickly your skin will heal.

-Have you considered using convex type of appliance?
-They tend not leak as much as others.
+Have you considered using a convex type of appliance?
+They tend not to leak as much as others.

 Also, you might want to eat bland plain food.
 Greek yogurt would be good.
 You might try taking probiotics.
-Those could neutralize your possible acid in you feces.
+Those could neutralize the possible acid in your feces.

-Your Dr. can order to have an Ostomy Nurse to visit you to ensure you're wearing the correct appliance.
+Your doctor can order to have an Ostomy Nurse to visit you to ensure you're wearing the correct appliance.
 She can also help with the healing.

-Hope this helps Keep reading the topics within this site There other sites for ostomates
+Hope this helps.
+Keep reading the topics within this site.
+There are other sites for ostomates.

 Sharon